-- a) Levy of high tender document fee (especially where fees are non-refundable). - b) Late return of returning tender bond or earnest money to unsuccessful tenderers. - c) Insistence on certain format of tender bond that most tenderers cannot comply with. - d) Unrealistically short tender period that does not give sufficient time for tenderers to obtain quotation for indent items, etc.

-- e) Lack of guideline on tender validity period which is often extended. - f) High expenses and man-hours incurred in the preparation of design and tenders documents. - g) No fixed time for the refund of documentation fee after project has been awarded.

-2.3.2 Recommended solutions to the problems:
+- a) Levy of high tender document fee (especially where fees are non-refundable). - b) Late return of returning tender bond or earnest money to unsuccessful tenderers. - c) Insistence on certain format of tender bond that most tenderers cannot comply with. - d) Unrealistically short tender period that does not give sufficient time for tenderers to obtain quotation for indent items, etc. - e) Lack of guideline on tender validity period which is often extended. - f) High expenses and man-hours incurred in the preparation of design and tender documents. - g) No fixed time for the refund of documentation fee after project has been awarded. - h) Tender documentation fees not refunded for frivolous reasons including documents not returned in proper condition. - 2.3.2 Recommended solutions to the problems: - a) Computation of Documentation fee

-i) Documentation fee